bugsense/docs/android.md

       BugSenseHandler.startSession(MyActivity.this);
       ```

-      Whenever you want to close the session, you can use the **closeSession88 method as follows:
+      Whenever you want to close the session, you can use the **closeSession** method as follows:

       ```java
       BugSenseHandler.closeSession(MyActivity.this);